TL;DR #

 - There’s an “invisible” beginning of the string (

-that what’s popped is a string. it pushes back a boolean value - then we conditionally invoke
+checktypeinstruction that checks for an argument5that what’s popped is a string. it pushes back a boolean value - then we conditionally invoke

 CHECK_TYPE = ->(klass, obj) { klass === obj }.curry RB_OBJ_TYPES = { 0x00 => ->(obj) { raise NotImplementedError }, # RUBY_T_NONE 0x01 => CHECK_TYPE[Object], # RUBY_T_OBJECT 0x02 => ->(obj) { raise NotImplementedError }, # RUBY_T_CLASS 0x03 => ->(obj) { raise NotImplementedError }, # RUBY_T_MODULE 0x04 => ->(obj) { raise NotImplementedError }, # RUBY_T_FLOAT 0x05 => CHECK_TYPE[String], # RUBY_T_STRING 0x06 => ->(obj) { raise NotImplementedError }, # RUBY_T_REGEXP 0x07 => ->(obj) { raise NotImplementedError }, # RUBY_T_ARRAY 0x08 => ->(obj) { raise NotImplementedError }, # RUBY_T_HASH 0x09 => ->(obj) { raise NotImplementedError }, # RUBY_T_STRUCT 0x0a => ->(obj) { raise NotImplementedError }, # RUBY_T_BIGNUM 0x0b => ->(obj) { raise NotImplementedError }, # RUBY_T_FILE 0x0c => ->(obj) { raise NotImplementedError }, # RUBY_T_DATA 0x0d => ->(obj) { raise NotImplementedError }, # RUBY_T_MATCH 0x0e => ->(obj) { raise NotImplementedError }, # RUBY_T_COMPLEX 0x0f => ->(obj) { raise NotImplementedError }, # RUBY_T_RATIONAL 0x11 => ->(obj) { raise NotImplementedError }, # RUBY_T_NIL 0x12 => ->(obj) { raise NotImplementedError }, # RUBY_T_TRUE 0x13 => ->(obj) { raise NotImplementedError }, # RUBY_T_FALSE 0x14 => ->(obj) { raise NotImplementedError }, # RUBY_T_SYMBOL 0x15 => ->(obj) { raise NotImplementedError }, # RUBY_T_FIXNUM 0x16 => ->(obj) { raise NotImplementedError }, # RUBY_T_UNDEF 0x1a => ->(obj) { raise NotImplementedError }, # RUBY_T_IMEMO 0x1b => ->(obj) { raise NotImplementedError }, # RUBY_T_NODE 0x1c => ->(obj) { raise NotImplementedError }, # RUBY_T_ICLASS 0x1d => ->(obj) { raise NotImplementedError }, # RUBY_T_ZOMBIE 0x1e => ->(obj) { raise NotImplementedError }, # RUBY_T_MOVED 0x1f => ->(obj) { raise NotImplementedError }, # RUBY_T_MASK }.freeze def execute_checktype(type) item_to_check = pop check = RB_OBJ_TYPES.fetch(type) { raise InternalError, "checktype - unknown type #{type}" } result = check.call(item_to_check) push(result) end